enaon/K.I.T.T.Y/README.md

 # This is a DIY automatic cat litter box.

+## 3/8/2025 update: V2 is now ready, way more capable, and it now supports pellets, it does the sifting part automatically.
+Documantation uptate will follow.

 ## Keynotes:
 1. Battery powered.
    It is using an NRF52832, standby on 6x18650 batteries is about a Year.
 Real life usage with 4 cats allowed for 3 months between charges, ~400 cleaning cycles.